-Both sides had chances to win the game in an entertaining end to the friendly encounter at Craven Cottage on Monday evening but ultimately had to settle for a drawShola Ameobi scored one goal and set up another as Nigeria held Italy to a surprise 2-2 draw on Monday.
+Both sides had chances to win the game in an entertaining end to the encounter, but ultimately had to settle for a drawShola Ameobi scored one goal and set up another as Nigeria held Italy to a surprise 2-2 draw on Monday.

 Stephen Keshi's men headed into the game having clinched their place at next year's World Cup with a play-off win over Ethiopia on Saturday.

 And the African nation carried that momentum into the friendly clash at Craven Cottage, producing a determined performance against the four-time World Cup winners.

 Italy were on top for much of the encounter and took the lead early on thanks to Giuseppe Rossi.

 Nigeria launched a superb fightback, though, with Ameobi setting up Bright Dike for the equaliser before giving his side the advantage with a fine improvised volley.